cfgauss/r-novice-gapminder/_episodes/12-writing-data.md

 ~~~
 {: .r}

-Now lets look at the data again using our shell skills:
+Now lets look at the file again:

 ~~~